ChrisMaunder/Google_Indexing_Problem/README.md

 document.write("<tag value=...
 ```

 The problem here is that Googebot seemed to be having problems with this.
-We assumed Googlebot would ignore the javascript but a search engine trying to stop page hijacking and scams cannot afford to ignore javascript.
+We assumed Googlebot would ignore the javascript, but a search engine that is trying to stop page hijacking and SEO scams cannot afford to ignore javascript.
 The specific problem was that the open "&lt;" was messing the parser so again a quick solution:

 ```cpp
 document.write(unescape("%3Ctag value=...